-Employers must notify the intention and reason of termination to the employee and/or labour union.
-If, after being notified, the employee rejects termination, settlement must be reached by way of bipartite negotiation and further industrial relations dispute settlement mechanism under the IRDS Law.
+If, after being notified, the employee rejects termination, settlement must be reached by way of bipartite negotiation and, further, industrial relations dispute settlement mechanism under the IRDS Law.
 See the response to question 9.2 below.
-The Manpower Law is silent on the statutory notice period.

 6.2 Can employers require employees to serve a period of "garden leave" during their notice period when the employee remains employed but does not have to attend for work?